 Building on existing work

 The Impacts and Implications programme builds on a four-year project that finished in 2016: Climate Changes, Impacts & Implications for New Zealand.
 This MBIE-funded project modelled the impacts of climate change on human and natural systems, including a national integrated assessment and a series of five case studies focusing on different ecological areas in New Zealand.
-There is a national integrated assessment report for this body of work.
+There is a national assessment for this body of work.

 - Snow, ice and glaciers in our changing climate

 - Climate impacts on the national water cycle